Threat Prioritization & Risk Scoring

 - uses: actions/checkout@v4

-- name: Fetch EPSS & SAST/DAST Results
+- name: Fetch EPSS scores for identified CVEs

 run: |

-curl -s https://api.first.org/data/v1/epss?cve=$(cat cve-list.txt) > epss_results.json
+curl -s "https://api.first.org/data/v1/epss?cve=${CVE_LIST}" > epss_results.json

-./run-sast-dast.sh --output-format json > scan_results.json
+run: ./run-security-scans.sh --output-format json > scan_results.json

-- name: Calculate Composite Scores
+- name: Calculate composite scores

-- name: Enforce Deployment Thresholds
+- name: Enforce deployment thresholds

 run: |